tiffgerst/cosmwasm-book/src/cross-contract/map-storage.md

 }
 ```

-It didn't simplify much, but we no longer need to collect our address.
-Then
+It didn't simplify much, but we no longer need to collect our addresses.
+Now
 let's move to the leaving logic:

 ```rust